The FGDR’s partners

 The Autorité des Marchés Financiers (AMF) regulates participants and products in France's financial markets.
 It regulates, authorises, monitors and, where necessary, conducts investigations and issues sanctions.
 In addition, it ensures that investors receive material information and provides a mediation service to assist them in disputes.

 The Fédération des Banques Française (FBF) is the professional organisation that represents all banks authorised in France.
-It includes 364 French and foreign commercial, cooperative and mutual member banks.
+In 2018, it included 340 French and foreign commercial, cooperative and mutual member banks.

 More information at: fbf.fr

 L'Office de Coordination Bancaire et Financière (OCBF) is an independent organisation whose members include banking and finance professionals.
-It includes 135 financial institutions which are either independent or subsidiaries or branches of French and foreign groups.
+In 2018, it included 143 financial institutions that are either independent or subsidiaries or branches of French and foreign groups.

 More information at: ocbf.com